-The transmission grid serves electricity producers and consumers, enabling trading between them on a nation-wide level and also across national boundaries.
-Most of the electricity consumed in Finland is transmitted via the nation-wide transmission grid.
+The main grid serves electricity producers and consumers by enabling them to trade nationally and internationally.
+The majority of electricity consumed in Finland is transmitted via the main grid.

-Fingrid is responsible for system supervision, operation planning, balance service, grid maintenance, construction and development, and promotion of the electricity market.
+Fingrid is responsible for grid monitoring, operational planning, balance services, grid maintenance, construction and development, and promoting the electricity market.

 Distribution networks typically connect to Fingrid’s main grid via the 110 kV network and transmit electricity regionally on 110 kV lines.
 Distribution networks operate radially at voltage levels from 0.4 kV to 110 kV.
 Households are connected to distribution networks, while industry, commerce, services and other demand facilities (such as agriculture) connect either to the main grid or distribution networks, depending on the case.
 More information about Finland’s electricity distribution and transmission is available here.